yfyf/idris-concstate-effect/README.md

 * Idris:

-    You need Idris version `0.9.9.1` (any earlier version will not do).
+    You need Idris version `0.9.9.1` (also known to work with `0.9.9.2`, earlier version will not do).
     Easiest     way to obtain it is by installing it via cabal:

         cabal update && cabal install idris